 Gone are the days of checking your mailbox daily for the latest and greatest credit card offers.
 Instead, you can now access your offers at your convenience via the Internet, thanks to modern-day technology.

-It’s a great way to navigate pre-qualified credit card offers on your terms rather than waiting for one to show up in the mail.
+It’s a great way to browse prequalified credit card offers on your terms rather than waiting for one to show up in the mail.

 American Express

 American Express makes it easy to get your personalized offers.
-Get started by navigating to the company’s website, then scrolling down to where it says, “Find the Card that’s right for you.”
+Get started by visiting the company’s website, then scrolling down to where it says, “Find the Card that’s right for you.”

 You can choose from personal cards, small business cards, corporate cards, or prepaid cards.
 Then, near the top of the navigation menu, click on the option that says, “Check for Offers.”